zaboople/essay/Software/ORM2-RDM2.md

 The first line forces `invoice` to expose all necessary state "outside" itself; the second makes it easier to keep that state private, reducing its scope, and limiting scope is generally a good thing.
 But what about:

-    invoice.doSomething(payment)
+    invoice.apply(payment)   // This?
-    payment.doSomething(invoice)
+    payment.applyTo(invoice) // Or this?
-    doSomething(invoice, payment)
+    apply(invoice, payment)  // Why not this?

 In all three cases, either the invoice or payment or both will have to expose some internal state, and in that light, it might as well *be* both.
 Have we just invalidated the whole idea of object-oriented scope control?
 No, we're just recognizing that state has to be available where it's needed, and the *business process* needs it.

 Consider the various stateful indexes, arrays and so forth inside a list, hashtable, tree, etc.: This background-recordkeeping sort of data is easy to hide inside an object-oriented class and keep strictly private because it's just not useful outside of the enclosing data structure's scope.
-What about the actual information that you put *into* that list or hashtable as an everyday user-programmer?
-Obviously the whole point of the list/hashtable/tree is to make this *other* data easy to manage, not to lock it away where nobody can get to it.
+What about the actual information that you put *into* that list/hashtable/tree as an everyday user-programmer?
+Obviously the whole point of the structure is to make this *other* data easy to manage, not to lock it away where nobody can get to it.

-Database data generally doesn't fit the mold of background data-structure recordkeeping; it's useful in its own right.
+Database data generally doesn't fit the mold of background data-structure recordkeeping; it's widely useful in its own right.
 You will design and/or use data structures to make payment and invoice data easy to sift, sort, and otherwise manipulate, but it makes no sense to try to bury the payment & invoice details deep underground when you'll only have to dig them back up again and again.

 Put simply, just because *some* data fits into an object-oriented class handily, that doesn't make it compelled to follow the same rules as *other* data that also fits into O-O classes.
 To insist otherwise is to abuse and darned near torture the art of analogy.